 This kind of completely passive, solar heat is perfect for people not on the grid – you don’t even have to worry about generating any electricity for a circulating pump!

-In saying all this, I am seeing an increasing number of completely off-grid customers just opting for regular electric elements, due to solar electric panel technology (and the associated batteries) becoming increasingly impressive and affordable.
+However!
+Having laid out all that, over the last few years I am seeing an increasing number of completely off-grid customers just opting for regular electric elements, due to solar electric panel technology (and the associated batteries) becoming increasingly impressive and affordable.
+I believe the significant draw of an electric element in a cylinder can be a useful “overflow” for times battery banks are fully charged – but please appreciate that while yes I’ve said I am by no means a plumber, I am certainly not an electrician!

-Still, the purist in me loves this option.
+Still, the purist in me loves the totally passive, non-electric option.

 Putting it All Together